Seamonsters-2605/Seamonsters-2605.github.io/docs/git/index.md

 The most important feature of git is its ability to allow multiple people to collaborate on a single repository.

-I've created a repository that we can practice collaborating on: [https://github.com/Seamonsters-2605/git-practice](https://github.com/Seamonsters-2605/git-practice).
+I've created a repository that we can practice collaborating with: [https://github.com/Seamonsters-2605/git-practice](https://github.com/Seamonsters-2605/git-practice).
 Clone this repository to your computer and practice committing to it.

 If multiple people try to commit at once, you'll run into a problem.
 GitHub won't let you push unless you have all of the existing commits from the repository.
 You'll see an error message like `Updates were rejected because the remote contains work that you do not have locally.
-This is usually caused by another repository pushing to the same ref.` You can remedy this with the command `git pull`, which brings all the changes that other people have to the GitHub repository back to your computer.
+This is usually caused by another repository pushing to the same ref.` You can remedy this with the command `git pull`, which brings all the changes that others have made back to your local copy of the repository.

 At this point Git will need to merge the changes other people made with the changes you made.
-It might put you in "vi" (which is a text editor) and ask you to enter a commit message.
-The most important thing to know about vi is that you type `:q` and press enter to quit it.
-This will allow git to finish pulling changes from the repository.
+It might open up a file in VS Code and ask you to enter a commit message.
+You can just close this file to keep the default message it generates.
+This will allow Git to finish pulling changes from the repository.
 After this, you should be able to push.

 For now, we're embracing the chaos.
 Edit the text file in master and push your changes.
 If you get errors, pull and sort out the merge conflict and then recommit/push.